metalwhale/crystal/README.md

 - Adaptive Learning: Adjusting the model to focus on a specific use case instead of general use

 ## 2. Data
-Use the data collected from https://github.com/metalwhale/chloria
+- [Extraction](./crystal-ai/crystal_extraction/) and [summarization](./crystal-ai/crystal_summarization/) tasks: Use the data collected from https://github.com/metalwhale/chloria

 ## 3. Deployment
 ### 3.1.
 Set up the environment